dongzgh/dongzgh.github.io/_posts/2021-01-03-journaling-daily-activities.md

 - [HEXAGONMI](#hexagonmi)
   - Continued investigation of Control submodule
-  - Checked active items on AzereDevOps and initialized talk about the planning
+  - Checked active items on AzureDevOps and initialized talk about the planning

 ## 2021-02-09